 We recommend that you get your car’s brakes inspected once a year.
 If you are in US, Regina, Saskatchewan, Norquay, Saskatchewan, Brandon, Manitoba, or the surrounding areas, you can bring your car to Sharp Automotive Repair Ltd. Since 1999, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Chevrolet's brake pads, your Ford's rotors, your Chrysler's fluid, your Dodge's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Sharp Automotive Repair Ltd in Yorkton, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Sharp Automotive Repair Ltd in Yorkton, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the S3N 1R4 area or nearby, you can give us a call or schedule an appointment with us online - Sharp Automotive Repair Ltd - Complete Automotive & Light Truck Maintenance & Repair.